zmgfpower/deep-research/README.md

 - **Multi-platform Support**: Supports rapid deployment to Vercel, Cloudflare and other platforms.
 - **Powered by Google Gemini:** Utilizes the advanced Google Gemini models for accurate and insightful analysis.
 - **Thinking & Flash Models:** Employs sophisticated "Thinking" and "Flash" models to balance depth and speed, ensuring high-quality results quickly.
+- **Research History:** Support preservation of research history, you can review previous research results at any time and conduct in-depth research again.
 - **Local & Server API Support:** Offers flexibility with both local and server-side API calling options to suit your needs.
 - **Privacy-Focused:** Your data remains private and secure, as all data is stored locally on your browser.
 - **Multi-language Support**: English、简体中文.